kvasilopoulos/nationwider/README.md

 #> # ... with 5,114 more rows
 ```

-We reshapre our data from the initial form into a more wider from.
+We reshapre our data from the initial form into a more wider form.

 ``` r
 library(dplyr)